Mission: To Promote Best Management Practices Within the Nonprofit Sector

 The Executive Service Corps of Houston was created in 1984 to enable the local nonprofit community to tap into the abundant talent and experience of our area's retired corporate executives.

-During the succeeding decades, ESCH has grown into a diversified volunteer organization delivering more than $1.5 million of consulting services annually and serving nearly 1,000 Houston-area nonprofits.
+During the succeeding decades, ESCH has grown into a diversified volunteer organization delivering more than $1.5 million of consulting services annually and serving over 1,000 Houston-area nonprofits.

 Nationally, however, ESCH traces its inspiration to 1964, when President Lyndon Johnson authorized the International Executive Service Corp, an organization modeled after an idea attributed to entrepreneur/philanthropists David Rockefeller and Sol Linowitz, themselves inspired by the Peace Corps.
 The ICES's emphasis was on sending senior executive volunteers to emerging nations, on programs shaped by the United States Agency for International Development, to assist in creating prosperity and stability through principles of private enterprise.

 Recognizing that retired executives and business professionals represented a resource to nonprofit endeavors in the U.S., a National Executive Service Corps was established to serve New York City in 1977.
 The idea spread to other major cities, as well.
 Today, independent Executive Service Corps affiliates operate in 23 states.
 All of these ESC organizations - including our own -- are dedicated to improving the quality of life in the communities they serve.
 They accomplish this by providing high quality, affordable consulting services and other technical assistance to nonprofits, schools, and government agencies.

 Executive Service Corps of Houston Launched by Energy Industry Leaders